sandipchitale/zsh-ai-modes/README.md

 Hello Sandip, it’s nice to meet you!
 Is there anything I can help you with today?

 /tmp/test
-> # type CTRL+N again to switch to command generation mode
+> # type CTRL+n again to switch to command generation mode

 /tmp/test
 > list files in /tmp/test folder including hidden files        Command [ 🤖: gemma3:4b ]